kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---
 title: Learning a Framework in the AI Era — and Why the Kora Framework Fits
+date: 2026-08-20
 description: How learning shifted from memorizing framework lore to reasoning from evidence, and why the Kora Framework fits the new model.
 search:
   exclude: true
 ---

-# Learning a Framework Changed in the AI Era — and Kora Fits the New Model
+# Learning a Framework Changed in the AI Era — and Kora Fits the New Model { #learning-framework-ai-era }

+**August 20, 2026**

 For most of the history of software frameworks, learning meant accumulation.